Principal charm that deploys ovn-northd, the OVN central control daemon, and ovsdb-server, the Open vSwitch Database (OVSDB).

 Running multiple ovn-northd daemons is supported and they will operate in active/passive mode.
 The daemon uses a locking feature in the OVSDB to automatically choose a single active instance.

-This charm provides the Northbound and Southbound OVSDB Databases and the
+The ovn-central charm provides the Northbound and Southbound OVSDB Databases

 OVN makes use of Public Key Infrastructure (PKI) to authenticate and authorize

 control plane communication.
-The charm requires a Certificate Authority to be
+The charm therefore requires a Certificate